Arrowhead Towne Center

 Arrowhead Towne Center, often referred to by locals as Arrowhead Mall, is a super-regional shopping mall located in Glendale, Arizona (west suburban Phoenix).
 The mall is owned by Macerich & GIC Private Limited.
-It is anchored by Macy's, Dillard's, JCPenney, and Dick's Sporting Goods.
-The mall includes an AMC Theatres and is home to 180 tenants.
+The mall features Macy's, Dillard's, JCPenney, and Dick's Sporting Goods in addition to a 14-screen AMC Theatres, and Round 1.
 Arrowhead also serves as a transit center for Valley Metro Bus.